CalamityAdam/iot/sql/readings/joins.md

 ```
 To fire the exact same query using ActiveRecord methods we would write `Comment.joins(:author).where(users: { user_name: 'tamboer' })`.

 Let's break this line down.
 First we start with the `Comment` model.
-This already tells Active Record that the `FROM` clause of our query should use the `comments` table.
+This already tells ActiveRecord that the `FROM` clause of our query should use the `comments` table.
 Then we call the `joins` method and pass in `:author` as an argument.

  ***NOTE:*** When you are using the `joins` method you do not pass in the name of a table.
 Instead, you are passing in the name of an association that has been defined.
 Since the association has already been defined with a class name, foreign key, and primary key, ActiveRecord can determine exactly how to join your two tables together.

  Then finally in our call to the `where` method we pass a hash of `{ users: { user_name: 'tamboer' } }`.
 We've seen simpler uses of `where` in which we just pass a key-value pair, with the key referencing a column name and the value being the value we want to match.
 When we pass a nested hash like this, the outermost key is the name of a table and the innermost hash has a key that is a column name in that table.
-When we have joined two tables together, we want to be specific about which table the column names we are matching come from.
+When we join two tables together, we want to be specific about which table the column names we are matching come from.
 We could also replace our original call to `where` with `where("users.user_name = 'tamboer'")`.
 It's important to note that even though we used the name of the association in our call to `joins` we still use the real name of the table when we are referencing one of its columns.

 ### More complex joins
 If you want to join more than one table to another, the syntax for the `ActiveRecord::Base::joins` method doesn't get much more complicated.
 If you have a through association defined on a model, it's as simple as just using the name of the association.